y2kbugger/y2kbugger.github.io/content/programming/baremetal-riscv-renode-1.rst

 ^^^^^^
 https://renode.readthedocs.io/en/latest/advanced/building_from_sources.html

-Mono provides CLR runtime and C# compiler required for Renode.
-Installing it can be tricky on some distros and having a mono that is incomplete or outdated can lead to hard-to-understand errors.
-Make sure your whole system is up-to-date if you run into issue compiling Renode.
+Mono provides the runtime and C# compiler required for Renode.
+Installing it can be tricky on some distros and having a mono that is incomplete or outdated can lead to hard to understand errors.
+Make sure your whole system is up-to-date if you run into issues compiling Renode.

 Arch
   Everything worked fine using the ``mono`` package from extra.
 Ubuntu
   **Do not** use the mono from standard repos.
-Follow instruction for ``mono-complete`` here https://www.mono-project.com/download/stable/.
+Follow the instructions for ``mono-complete`` here https://www.mono-project.com/download/stable/.

 .. code::